deadsy/sdfx/examples/finite_elements/README.md

 ## Math solver

 The default CCX math solver is `SPOOLES` which is slow.
 Apparently `PARDISO` is faster and `PaStiX` is the fastest.
 But it's needed to build the CCX with `PARDISO` or `PaStiX` math libraries.

+### PARDISO

+#### Linux executable with the Intel Pardiso Solver

+You can download [here](https://www.dropbox.com/s/x8axi53l9dk9w4g/ccx_2.19_MT?dl=1) an executable with the Intel Pardiso solver for x86_64 Linux systems.
+The executable has all the libraries statically linked into it.
+So it should run by itself without any dependency.
+Thanks to [these guys](https://www.feacluster.com/calculix.php).